Fear, Exclusion and Revolution

 DOWNLOAD EBOOK

-Between the years 1677 and 1691 the Puritan minister Roger Morrice compiled an astonishingly detailed record of public affairs in Britain.
-Running to almost a m
+Between the years 1677 and 1691 the puritan minister Roger Morrice compiled an astonishingly detailed record of the day-to-day public affairs in Britain.
+His 'E

 The Common Cause